acucciniello/acucciniello.com/_posts/2017-08-25-How-to-Get-Device-Address-from-Alexa-Device--Device-Address-API.md

 ## Introduction

 Have you ever wanted to build an Amazon Alexa Skill that uses your device's address or location?
 If so you are in the right place.
-Amazon recently came out with the Device Address API that allows you to get the device's postal code.
+Amazon recently came out with the Device Address API that allows you to get the device's postal code or address information.
 Today I will show you how to have a skill that uses the device address API.

 ## Developer Portal